JochenHiller/jochenontour/docs/OpenIssues.md

 ## Under development

+* check if HEIC images can be processed by Gatsby
 * Add disqus to pages
 * Fix places for Dog Sledding tour
 * Add summary article for Nordkapp